-- Show up prepared, on time, and appropriately dressed for your internship.
-Comply with organization rules. - Have internship journal and progress report assignments completed on schedule and done accordingly to the specified requirements.
-This will help ensure that your assignments are returned in a timely manner. - Ask questions when in the field/office.
-Engage yourself in everyday life of the organization and initiate interaction. - Comply with academic integrity policies (no plagiarism or cheating, nothing unethical). - Respect differences of opinion (those of your internship supervisor and colleagues, classmates, lecturers, local constituents engaged with on-site visits).
+Show up prepared, on time, and appropriately dressed for your internship.
+Comply with organization rules.

+Have work journal and progress report assignments completed on schedule and done accordingly to the specified requirements.
+This will help ensure that your assignments are returned in a timely manner.

+Ask questions.
+Engage yourself in everyday life of the organization and initiate interaction.

+Comply with academic integrity policies (no plagiarism or cheating, nothing unethical).

+Respect differences of opinion (those of your internship supervisor and colleagues, classmates, lecturers, local constituents).
 You are not expected to agree with everything you hear, but you are expected to listen across difference and consider other perspectives with respect.